Frequently asked questions on research management and COVID-19

 Should I proceed with my current research project?

 Please follow any advice from your faculty or school about reviewing research activities and re-designing these in accordance with official NSW Health advice.
-This advice may include pausing or scaling down non-essential activities.

 The following should be considered:

-- Researchers should review the appropriateness of continuing to conduct human research studies and/or clinical trials at the current time.
+- Researchers should review the feasibility and appropriateness of continuing to conduct human research studies and/or clinical trials at the current time.
 All study protocols must be reviewed to ensure compliance with current advice from state health authorities

 - For projects that depend on campus facilities and equipment, consider whether undertaking your laboratory-based research is essential right now or could be postponed.